Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 Compared with jobs that use the `fair-share scheduler <https://quantum-computing.ibm.com/lab/docs/iql/manage/systems/queue>`__, sessions become particularly beneficial when running programs that require iterative calls between classical and quantum resources, where a large number of jobs are submitted sequentially.
 This is the case, for example, when training a variational algorithm such as VQE or QAOA, or in device characterization experiments.

-Runtime sessions only work with Qiskit Runtime primitives.
+Runtime sessions can be used in conjunction with Qiskit Runtime primitives.
 Primitive program interfaces vary based on the type of task that you want to run on the quantum computer and the corresponding data that you want returned as a result.
 After identifying the appropriate primitive for your program, you can use Qiskit to prepare inputs, such as circuits, observables (for Estimator), and customizable options to optimize your job.
 For more information, see the `Primitives <primitives.html>`__ topic.

 Benefits of using sessions
 ---------------------------